dilshads/telegram-bot-nova/README.md

         * [unbanChatMember](#unbanchatmember)
 * [Contributing](#contributing)

+All the returned objects objects can be found under this section on the [Telegram Bot API/Available Types](https://core.telegram.org/bots/api#available-types) page.
+The first 2 **chat object** and **user object** will be the most common ones.
+Keep note of their values that are optional since you'll need to condition check if they are given or not.

+Important note.
+To avoid unnessary checking for the `from` **user object** exists, if one isn't sent it will be auto declared but without any properties inside.

 No external dependencies required.

 Uses only 2 built-in node.js modules in order to be able to run.